MaCaki/macaki.github.io/_work_history/postmates.md

 location: "San Francisco, CA"
 description: "Built event-based prediction services for payments fraud, platform abuse, and prep-time estimation.
-Worked on systems to train and deploy statistical models, internal services and apis, airflow maintance, ETL jobs, ad hoc analysis, BI table design, and running portions of the interviews for DS and DE candidates.
+Worked on systems to train and deploy statistical models, internal services and apis, airflow maintance, ETL jobs, ad hoc analysis, BI table design, and running portions of the interviews for DS and DE candidates."
 ---